manjinder98/BudgetyAppJS/README.md

 # BudgetyAppJS
-Web application built with JS (ES5) and DOM manipulation which manages incomes and expenses:
+Web application built with JS (ES5) and DOM manipulation which manages incomes and expenses.